chocolatey-archive/puppet-chocolatey/README.md

   *about* to do; this is because some things, in particular "ensure => latest", are pretty slow, which can lead to long periods where Puppet appears to be doing nothing.
+  * When Chocolatey is version `0.10.4` or later and "Verbose" is not specified as `true` Chocolatey will be run with the `--no-progress` parameter, limiting the erroneous output of download information to the logs.
 * "log_output" causes the output of chocolatey upgrades and installs to be shown.